Coach Training EDU's (CTEDU) Step by Step Guide to the Coach Client Overview Process.

 The first objective of Overview #1 is to discuss with the Coach Mentor specifically what you want to get out of your coach training, how your coach training is going, and how the Coach Mentor can support your goals.

-The third objective is to listen to your coaching with the Coach Mentor, get actionable feedback, and experience what the overview process is like.
+The third objective is to listen to your coaching with the Coach Mentor, get actionable feedback, and experience the overview process.

 Due Date: Between Training Sessions 11-13